 Fodor's Expert Review Civic Theatre

 This extravagant art nouveau movie theater was the talk of the town when it opened in 1929, but nine months later the owner, Thomas O'Brien, went bust and fled, taking the week's revenues and an usherette with him.
-During World War II a cabaret show in the basement was popular with Allied servicemen.
+During World War II, a cabaret show in the basement was popular with Allied servicemen.
 One of the entertainers, Freda Stark, is said to have appeared regularly wearing nothing more than a coat of gold paint.
 Now the café at the front of the Civic bears her name.
 When you sit down to a show or movie you'll see a simulated night sky on the ceiling and giant lions with lights for eyes on stage.
-The theater is host to an ever-changing raft of movie premieres, intimate rock concerts, live theater, and dance parties.
+The theater is host to an ever-changing roster of movie premieres, intimate rock concerts, live theater, and dance parties.